langurmonkey/website-source/content/blog/2019/my-setup.md

 I use [`zsh`](www.zsh.org) (actually, [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh)) because I'm used to lots of its features that I otherwise miss when using `bash`.

-## Terminal
+## Terminal emulator

-My terminal of choice is [`termite`](http://software.schmorp.de/pkg/rxvt-unicode.html) because it is simple and easy to configure.
-I use the Terminus font.
-It looks crisp and is just a beautiful monospace font for terminals.
+My terminal emulator of choice is [`kitty`](https://sw.kovidgoyal.net/kitty/) because it is simple and easy to configure.
+It is not the fastest terminal emulator in the west, but it supports font ligatures.
+Ligatures are important to developers, and not many terminal emulators support them.
+I use the `FiraCode Nerd Font` font.
+It looks crisp and is just a beautiful monospace font for code, with ligatures.
 Other than that, I have bindings to modify the font size automatically, scroll up and down using `k` and `j` and little else.

-I've played around with [`st`](https://st.suclkess.org) but I'm not convinced by the config-in-source philosophy.
+I've played around with [`st`](https://st.suclkess.org) but I'm a fan of having to apply patches for even the most basic of functionalities.
 It is just not too convenient for me, even though I keep it installed in my systems.

 ## Bar